jcosentino11/mqtt-client/README.md

 ## Subscribe to a topic

-> :alert: Work in progress.
+> :warning: Work in progress.
 Subscribe request is sent, but still need to actually listen for payloads.

 ```
 mqtt sub -t hello/topic -a localhost:1883 -c clientId